 In the early years, people were financially eligible for legal aid if paying for a lawyer would impair their ability to feed, clothe, and house themselves or their family.
 We covered criminal and family matters, as well as things like help to resist foreclosure proceedings against the family home, or to appeal a Workers' Compensation Board (WorkSafeBC) decision.

-Today, our financial guidelines are based on the poverty level, but we don’t cover as many legal areas as we used to.
-People can get a lawyer for serious family problems, child protection matters, criminal issues and some immigration, mental health, and prison law issues — but no longer for "poverty" matters.
+Today, our financial guidelines are based on the poverty level.
+People can get a lawyer for serious family problems, child protection matters, criminal issues and some immigration, mental health, and prison law issues — but no longer for poverty law matters.

 In 1979, LSS had a public law library and a schools program that developed curriculum materials.
 We're still in the business of producing public legal information resources, now including self-help websites, but the law library and schools program are gone.

 Fiscal problems were common for LSS throughout much of the 1980s, as government funding was routinely increased and then reduced.
 But 2002 was probably our most difficult year.
 The government announced severe budget cuts, and fired the LSS board of directors.
 Offices throughout the province were closed, many staff were laid off, and a new model of delivering services was born.
 There was another serious setback in 2009, when funding issues meant more offices were closed, and staff and services cut.